Hurricane Matthew hit the Caribbean and southeastern US from 4 to 9 October 2016. It killed over a thousand people in Haiti and dozens elsewhere.

-Matthew was a category 4 hurricane as it headed west towards central Florida on 7 October.
-There were extensive preparations throughout Florida, but there was less damage than expected, since the storm weakened a bit and then turned towards the north after hitting the east coast of Florida.
+Matthew was a category 4 hurricane as it headed towards central Florida on 6 October.
+There were extensive preparations throughout Florida, but there was less damage than expected, since the storm weakened category 3 and then 2 as its center travelled just off the east coast of Florida.

 There was extensive damage on the east coast of Florida, and some damage in Orlando, but hardly anything at Disney World, which is just a few miles to the southwest of Orlando and a mile or two northwest of the town of Kissimmee.
 The images below show how this happened.
 They are weather radar snapshots from a video by Justin Scarred, a Disneyland fan from California who happened to be visiting Disney World during the hurricane.